A serene, two-hour drive from Washington, D.C., Charlottesville sits at the foot of the Blue Ridge Mountains in Central Virginia.

 Charlottesville's Historic Downtown Mall is a pedestrian-only, brick-paved walkway lined with over 120 charming shops, restaurants and entertainment venues.
 See what's happening in downtown Charlottesville.

-Construction on the highly anticipated, new UVA Inn at Darden and Conference Center for Lifelong Learning began in January 2021.
+Construction on the highly anticipated, new UVA Darden Boutique Hotel began in January 2021.
 Located on the University of Virginia's verdant North Grounds, within a five-acre arboretum with global botanical gardens, the landmark property will be near to, well, everything UVA, and will capture the essence of the beautiful town of Charlottesville, Virginia.